XiaoLin1995/vue-fortune-wheel/README.md

       },
       prizes: [
         {
-          id: 1, //* The unique id of each prize, an integer greater than 0
+          id: '1', //* The unique id of each prize, a string
           contentType: 'text',
           name: 'Blue', // Prize name, display value when type is canvas (this parameter is not needed when type is image)
           value: 'Blue\'s value', //* Prize value, return value after spinning